dwarvesf/brainery/updates/ogif/19-ogif-office-hours-0822.md

 Strategies for optimizing queries to achieve faster system performance.

-**01:00:17 - Diffy AI Demo and Workflow Automation**
+**01:00:17 - Dify AI Demo and Workflow Automation**

-Demonstration of Diffy AI tools and workflow automation, showcasing how to integrate AI into system workflows and optimize processes using AI-powered agents.
+Demonstration of Dify AI tools and workflow automation, showcasing how to integrate AI into system workflows and optimize processes using AI-powered agents.

 **01:12:16 - Summary and Concluding Thoughts**